How to Use Our Comma Separator: Convert List to CSV

 - Copy the string wherever you want.

-Use a Module in Excel to Create a Comma-Delimited List
+Use a Module in Excel to Convert a Column to Comma-Delimited List

 Another great way to create a comma-separated list is to create a reusable formula in Excel with a module.
 A user on Stack Exchange posted this great module.
 Once you create it, you will be able to enter the formula